https://www.trip.com/travel-guide/destination/hong-kong-38/

 Hong Kong’s sprawl means where you stay shapes your trip—each district hums with its own rhythm.

-Hong Kong Best Time To Visit
+Hong Kong Best Time to Visit

 Spring (March-April): Cool (20-25°C/68-77°F), clear—great for hiking and festivals like Rugby Sevens or Hong Kong Film Festival.
 Crowds build, so book early.
 Autumn (October-November): Crisp (22-28°C/72-82°F), sunny—perfect for outdoor sights like The Peak.
 Peak season means higher rates, busier spots.
 Summer’s sticky, typhoon-prone; winter’s damp but manageable if layered.